-- 1 At what stages does evaluation need to be implemented and in what form so objectives can be measured? - 2 Who is responsible for ensuring that the evaluation is implemented?
-Who is the evaluation for? - 3 How will the evaluation be used to contribute to the success of the facility, benefit, etc?
+- 2. Who is responsible for ensuring that the evaluation is implemented? - 3.
+For whom is the evaluation? - 4.
+How will the evaluation be used to contribute to the success of the facility, future benefit, etc?

 However, these questions are not for this stage of the planning process.
-They need to asked and answered and incorporated into the objectives and in that way they can become intrinsic to the event and a part of the alignment process that is ongoing throughout the event.
+They need to be asked and answered and incorporated into the objectives and, in that way, they can become intrinsic to the event and a part of the alignment process that is ongoing throughout the event.